j3nda/speed-dial-chrome/README.md

 Release Notes
 --------------
+- 2.1.1: Option to select a background colour (by Eric)
 - 2.1.0: Drag and drop library changed.
 Number of minor code and interface improvements
 - 2.0.0: Large-scale code rewrite.
 Bookmarks can now be edited
 - 1.2.3: Miscellaneous tidy up